-Intel release of the Intel Xeon MP 1500-MHz server provides a 2002 performance boost for Intel-based server platforms.
-Intel server technology has been lagging behind workstations, which are reaching the Intel Xeon 2400-MHz performance thresholds by mid-year.
+In June 2002, the Intel Xeon MP 1500-MHz server provided a significant performance gain.
+Intel server technology was still lagging behind workstations, which are reaching the Intel Xeon 2400-MHz performance thresholds by mid-year.
 IBM and Sun UNIX server platforms are keeping pace with the Intel workstation performance levels.
-The Intel Xeon MP 1500-MHz platform was selected as the performance baseline for the ArcInfo 8.2 release.
+Intel was having some performance problems with the 1500-MHz chips, and deployment was delayed until the fall.
+The Intel Xeon 1500-MHz platform was selected as the performance baseline for the ArcInfo 8.2 release.